apparebit/siteforge/README.md

 this monorepo also hosts the constituent components.
 For now, none of the packages have been released to npm, largely because the process of building a minimum viable site:forge and refactoring supporting functionality into separate packages is not yet complete.
-Roughly organized by focus area, the current component packages are:
+Roughly organized by focus area, the component packages are:

 ### Synchronous, Asynchronous, Concurrent